stevemckinney/iamsteve/content/blog/0167-a-year-in-writing-2017.md

 ---
-title: 'A year in writing — 2017'
+title: "A year in writing — 2017"
-date: '2018-01-28T14:06:00+00:00'
+date: "2018-01-28T14:06:00+00:00"
-lastmod: '2019-10-04T07:21:53+00:00'
+lastmod: "2019-10-04T07:21:53+00:00"
-summary: 'This year I took it at a slower pace with the articles.
-It was a year I felt I didn’t focus so much on this website, so I was quite surprised to see the website continue to grow.'
+summary: "This year I took it at a slower pace with the articles.
+It was a year I felt I didn’t focus so much on this website, so I was quite surprised to see the website continue to grow."
-metadesc: 'This year I took it at a slower pace with the articles.
-It was a challenging year, as I aimed to focus on things outside of writing.'
+metadesc: "This year I took it at a slower pace with the articles.
+It was a challenging year, as I aimed to focus on things outside of writing."
-theme: '#fffbee'
+theme: "#fffbee"
-tags: ['Website']
+tags: ["Website"]
-categories: ['Website']
+categories: ["Website"]
-images: ['/images/blog/year-in-writing-2017-featured-image@2x.png']
+images: ["/images/blog/year-in-writing-2017-featured-image@2x.png"]
-large: '/images/blog/year-in-writing-2017-featured-image@2x.png'
+large: "/images/blog/year-in-writing-2017-featured-image@2x.png"
-medium: '/images/blog/year-in-writing-2017-featured-image-medium@2x.png'
+medium: "/images/blog/year-in-writing-2017-featured-image-medium@2x.png"
-ogImage: '/assets/og/cover.jpg'
+ogImage: "/assets/og/cover.jpg"
-status: 'open'
+status: "open"
 id: 167
-fileroot: 'a-year-in-writing-2017'
+fileroot: "a-year-in-writing-2017"
 ---

 This year I decided to take it at a slower pace with articles.
 It was a year I felt I didn’t focus so much on this website.
 I posted a lot less and stopped towards the end of the year.
 Still, I was quite surprised to see the website continue to grow.